 Agia Irini gorge

-You have to carefully plan your hike and the way to come back, because from the gorge exit there are 2,7 Km of asphalt road to get to the junction to the main road to Sougia (where the bus stops) and 2,4 Km more to get to Sougia.
+You have to carefully plan your hike and the way to come back because from the gorge exit there is 2,7 Km of asphalt road to get to the junction to the main road to Sougia (where the bus stops) and 2,4 Km more to get to Sougia.

 Another way, if you are located in Sougia, is to take the public bus to Hania in the early morning and get off at the entrance of the gorge or to take a taxi.

 We parked the car at the gorge entrance, after passing through the gorge we walked up to the junction and took the bus to Sougia.
 Then we took the bus from Sougia to Agia Irini.

 The entrance ticket is €2,00/pp (2017).
 Bus ticket Sougia-Agia Irini €2,30/pp (2017).

 I and my partner Gabi, park the car near “Porofarago” tavern (625m) since we have been told that at the parking place at the gorge entrance, goats often climb on the cars to graze leaves of the trees.
 We start walking on 7,30.
 At the beginning we are alone and the sun is covered by the gorge walls not visible yet.
 As always we bring plenty of water although in this gorge there are 4 rest areas with drinking water, contrary to many other gorges were fountains don’t work.

 The landscape is wonderful; never ordinary.
 I’m impressed by the Turkish Pine trees clinging to the rocks of gorge walls.
 Where the path goes uphill and moves from the bottom of the gorge we have a wider view of the gorge.

 After a stretch where the gorge is large but walls are very high (500m), we pass through a narrow section.
 This is the final part of the gorge.
 The temperature is rising, (today the maximum foreseen at Sougia is 37 °C).